dictyBase/StockCenterUpload/README.md

 ### Testing
-* Modules required for testing the application can be install using `carton` as
+* Modules required for testing the application can be installed using `carton` as

 ```shell
 carton install Test::More Test::Moose Test::Exception Test::Mojo